 The accounting for convertible debt securities is complex and subject to frequent scrutiny by the accounting regulatory bodies and is subject to change.
-The issuance of our Convertible Senior Notes may affect our earnings per share on a fully diluted basis in certain periods.
+The issuance of the 4.75% Convertible Senior Notes due 2023 may affect our earnings per share on a fully diluted basis in certain periods.
 Further, we cannot predict if or when changes in the accounting for convertible debt securities could be made and whether any such change could have an adverse impact on our reported or future financial results.
 Any such impacts could adversely affect the market price or value of our common stock.